Seven Signs You Might be Living Under Law

-If you like stories where a lone man has to stand up to the wicked while trying to distribute the word of God in a post-apocalyptic world, then this is the movie for you.
+If you like stories where a lone man stands up to the wicked while trying to distribute the word of God in a post-apocalyptic world, this is the movie for you.

 In the movie Eli carries the last known copy of the Bible.
 He comes to a town where Carnegie, the local strong man, is looking for a Bible to control people.
-Eli’s not about to give up the world’s last copy of the KJV to a Pharisee, so conflict ensues.
+Eli’s not about to give up the world’s last copy of the KJV to a psychopath, so conflict ensues.

-“It’s not a book!
+It’s not a book!
 It’s a weapon.
 A weapon aimed right at the hearts and minds of the weak and the desperate.
 It will give us control of them.
 If we want to rule more than one small town, we have to have it.
 People will come from all over, they’ll do exactly what I tell ‘em if the words are from the book.
 It’s happened before and it’ll happen again.
-All we need is that book.”
+All we need is that book.

 The Bible is universally known as “the Good Book” and rightly so.
 Its words are inspired and it will point you to Jesus.
-If you read the whole Bible through the lens of the cross, you will find redemption and life.
-If you read the written word to discover the Living Word, it will set you free.
+Read the whole Bible through the lens of the cross, and you will find redemption and life.
+Read the written word to discover the Living Word, and it will set you free.

 Buried within lies the law which ministers death (2 Cor 3:7).
-For thousands of years, men like Carnegie have been using the law-bits of the Bible to control and manipulate others.
+For thousands of years, men like Carnegie have been misusing the law-bits of the Bible to control and manipulate others.
 Their goal is to enslave and dominate and their tools are fear and condemnation.

 Paul warned that we become “estranged from Christ” to the degree that we are under law (Gal 5:4).
 What makes the grace of God ineffectual in our lives?
 It is getting entangled again in religious notions about what it means to do the right thing.

-Below are some of the signs that reveal whether you are living under the enslaving yoke of law or walking free in His divine grace.
-My purpose is posting this list is not to judge you, but to see you standing firm and free in Christ!
+Below are some of the signs that reveal whether you are living under the yoke of law or walking free in his divine grace.
+My purpose in posting this list is not to judge you, but to see you standing firm and free in Christ!

 1. You’re not 100% sure if you’re 100% forgiven

 Duty and responsibility are synonyms for obligation so this is a mind-set that says we are obliged, or indebted, to God.
-I’ve heard it said that “Jesus has done so much for you, what will you do for Him?”
+I’ve heard it said that “Jesus has done so much for you, what will you do for him?”
 Indeed, God has given us everything.
 Ever wondered why?
-He did it “that in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus” (Eph 2:7).
+He did it “that in the ages to come He might show the exceeding riches of his grace in his kindness toward us in Christ Jesus” (Eph 2:7).

-3. You suffer from performance anxiety.
+3. You suffer from performance anxiety

 4. You think, “God will bless me as I do my part”